External ID Integration

 POST /v1/users/external:usr_8821/plan/generate β same user, no creation step needed

-POST /v1/users/external:usr_8821/chat/messages β same user
+POST /v1/users/external:usr_8821/chat/completion β same user

 Best for: integrations where you don't want to manage a separate user creation step, or where you're connecting an existing user base without migrating IDs.